What is an Auditory Brainstem Response (ABR) Test?

 - When the testing is complete, we will wake your child before allowing him/her to go home.

-- After the evaluation has been completed, the audiologist will review your test results with the legal guardian and discuss any recommendations necessary to help your child.
+- After the evaluation has been completed, the audiologist will review your child's test results with you and discuss any recommendations necessary to help your child.

 To help your child have a successful ABR: